kreonjr/CourseProject/python/collect_data/README.md

 ## Overview

-This is a skeletal ReadMe for the scripts which harvest text from document files of past CS 410 projects.
+These are the scripts which harvest text from document files of past CS 410 projects.
 That text will be used for further analysis.

+## Requirements

+Git must be installed for `clone_forks.py` to work.
+This project used git version 2.17.1.windows.2.

+The scripts were tested and run in an Anaconda Python 3.8.8 virtual environment.

+Python packages used:
+* beautifulsoup4 4.10.0
+* datetime 4.3
+* docx2txt 0.8
+* pymupdf 1.19.1
+* fitz 0.0.1.dev2
+* GitPython 3.1.24
+* markdown 3.3.4
+* pandas 1.2.4
+* python-pptx 0.6.21
+* unidecode 1.3.2*

 ## Scripts